 For example, ABC insurance company may have an ICR of 105% but it does not imply that the settlement process is fast and customer-friendly.
 ABC may be settling more claims than they are collecting premiums, but it’s of no use if they are taking 4-6 months to settle a single claim.

-Bajaj Allianz Health Insurance has one of the fastest claims settlement processes in the industry with 24×7 claim support and highly knowledgeable and supportive customer support personnel.
+Health Insurance plans at Finserv MARKETS have one of the fastest claims settlement processes in the industry with 24×7 claim support and highly knowledgeable and supportive customer support personnel.

 Owing to low premium collections in the initial years, some new entrants in the market may show a significantly high ICR.
 That is not a cause for alarm because the insurance company may have witnessed a high number of claims in the initial years.